OWASP/owasp-masvs/README.md

 ## Create new PDF, EPUB and Word document

-> The steps were tested on macOS, Kali and Ubuntu 18
+> These steps were tested on macOS, Kali and Ubuntu 18

 You can find the documents on the [release page](https://github.com/OWASP/owasp-masvs/releases).
 If you want to generate the documents yourself, execute the following steps: